 Room 1 on the first floor (a Luxury) was our favourite, with a huge roll-top bathtub in the bedroom, and sweeping views of the pool and vineyards.
 The Standard rooms are equally grand; just a bit smaller, with views to the side of the chateau.
-All rooms have a bath and shower, fragrant Serjac toiletries, and thick his'n'hers bathrobes.
+All rooms have a bath, fragrant Cinq Mondes toiletries, and thick his'n'hers bathrobes.
 Luxury rooms and La Chapelle also have showers.

 Top-floor La Chapelle was once the family's personal chapel, now converted into a stunning, utterly unique bedroom with original hand-painted gold murals.
 It's slightly smaller than the other rooms, but history buffs will adore it.

 - Bluetooth sound system